 One of the key benefits of using an LDAP DMZ proxy is the ability to simplify auditing, compliance and related security issues.

-With Virtual Identity Server, you get at-a-glance answers to questions such as:
+With VIS as an LDAP proxy, you get at-a-glance answers to questions such as:

 – Who has logged in and when?